 These goods give off fumes that could ignite when a spark is introduced.

 Even if the deck is an open area, there could be pockets and spots containing such vapors since they are heavier than air.

 But how do seafarers chip and paint every day if these dangers are ever present on board?

 You can and can’t chip on the deck of tanker vessels under certain conditions.

 Chipping doesn’t produce much heat, unlike welding and cutting.
-However, due to the impact of the power tools against rusts and metal surface, it creates lots of sparks.
+However, due to the impact of the power tools against rust and metal surfaces, it creates lots of sparks.

 Most tankers nowadays use inert gas or I.G. to prevent flammable mixtures from forming inside the tank.

 With this, we are now able to chip the corrosion on deck but only when the tank is empty and inerted.

 Remember that the deck is the division between the ambient surroundings and the cargo inside the tank.